 The Stockton Wye Project area has been graded and is completely devoid of vegetation.
 It is used primarily by transient populations, at least on an occasional basis.
 It does not appear to support wetlands and provides no suitable habitat for special-status species or migratory birds.
 The Mormon Slough would not be affected.
-Due to the condition of the site, it does not appear that sensitive biological resources would be affected by the Stockton Wye Project.
+Given the condition of the site, sensitive biological resources would not be affected by the Stockton Wye Project.

 The Main Street Complete Streets Project is in a fully urbanized location characterized by streetscape and sidewalks.
-It is not anticipated that wetlands or special-status species would be present.
+It is not anticipated that wetlands or special-status species would be present, and thus no impacts to sensitive biological resources would occur.